LMauricius/vitrae-engine/Docs/Task-pipelines.md

     - Value getters:
         - ShaderConstant
     - End results:
-        - `fragment_color` - The color of a pixel in ImageShader
+        - `fragment_shade` - The color of a pixel in SurfaceShader
         - `computed_data` - Output data of a ComputeShader
 - Rendering:
     - Basic task: HostTask